Effect of swimming mode on shielding of odor traces in turbulence: Results

 Unintuitively, the two swimmer types have opposite effects at the odor source, yet they both shrink their own detection probability at large enough distances from the group.
 This is best summarized by monitoring the probability of detection as a function of distance $x$ downstream of the swimmers:

 The group increases their probability of detection at close range, i.e.~within $\sim$~$200\eta$ from the end of the group, about twice the length of the group.
 At longer range the group decrease their detection probability (Fig.~\ref{fig:probability} (e)).
 Importantly, shielding persists up to $\sim$~$2000\eta$, i.e.~20 times the length of the group.
 To reconcile this unintuitive mismatch, we analyze the full probability density function within regions A and B and compare the simulations with and without swimmers $\Delta f_s(c, \bs x) = f_s(c, \bs x) - f_0(c, \bs x)$.
 In region A the swimmer dynamics dampen both extremes of the odor distribution (Fig.~\ref{fig:probability}~(b)).
 This is a signature of increased mixing, which homogenizes the odor field towards its mean concentration.
 In region B the swimmer dynamics dilutes the odor, presumably by spreading it in a larger region further outward (Fig.~\ref{fig:probability}~(c)).
 Pusher-like swimmers behave qualitatively similarly (Fig.~\ref{fig:probability}~(d)).
 These signatures of enhanced mixing suggest that the velocity fluctuations due to the swimmer dynamics play a major role in odor transport.
+The effect of swimmer and flow Reynolds numbers on the probability of detection is shown in Fig.~\ref{fig:reynolds}.
+As we already observed for the mean odor field, shielding of the probability of detection is more effective at higher swimmer Reynolds numbers and lower flow Reynolds numbers.

 To understand the origin of shielding and corroborate the role of increased mixing, we examine how swimmers affect their surrounding flow field (Fig.~\ref{fig:velocity}).
 First, there is a marked difference in how swimmers affect the mean flow at their own location.
 Pusher-like swimmers slow down the mean flow, whereas puller-like swimmers accelerate the mean flow (Fig.~\ref{fig:velocity}~(a-b)), consistent with the results on the motility of inertial pusher-like and puller-like squirmers~\cite{wang2012inertial}.
 By odor conservation, a slow down of the mean flow by the pushers will tend to concentrate the odor within the source region $\Omega$, whereas the acceleration of the mean flow by the pullers will tend to dilute it.